Overview of the Collections

 The State Library of Massachusetts holds the most complete collection of Massachusetts state publications in existence, dating to the inception of the Library in 1826, with some earlier materials also available.
 The Library’s collection includes legislative, executive, and judicial documents, as well as publications from commissions, authorities, and other agencies of Massachusetts government.

 Many state documents are now published solely in electronic form, while many older documents have been digitized.
-The State Library permanently preserves and provides access to these resources through its electronic repository.
+The State Library permanently preserves and provides access to these resources through its digital repository.

 If you are unable to locate the information you’re looking for through our repository, you can also search the Commonwealth of Massachusetts’s Archive-It collection.
 Archive-It is a service that periodically crawls the Mass.gov portal website to capture and provide access to the official website of Mass.gov from 2008 to the present.